ha-lins/texar/examples/text_content_manipulation/README.md

 ## evaluate Content scores

 After trained your model, you may want to evaluate two content scores via Bert classifier.
-This part implement is devised from [Bert](https://github.com/asyml/texar/tree/master/examples/bert#use-other-datasetstasks).
+This part is devised from [the Texar implementation of BERT](https://github.com/asyml/texar/tree/master/examples/bert#use-other-datasetstasks).
 Firstly, you need to prepare data into TFRecord format as following:

 ```bash
 python3 prepare_data.py --expr_name ${EXPR_NAME} --step ${step}